 How did I come across this?
 My first interaction started with a very well-designed fake email.
 The fake looked like this:

 Seems reasonable, right?
 It seems like it could be from Paypal This is a really good-looking fake, especially for those that might not know what they’re looking for.
 You may also think this is legitimate and click on “Activate”, and really who could fault you?
-Unless you know what these emails are suppose to look like exactly, how would you know?
+Unless you know what these emails are supposed to look like exactly, how would you know?
 So, you click on it and are presented with a login screen.
 To become savvy, look for these signs when comparing the real thing (top) to a fake (bottom):

 Got it?
 Good luck to you.
 I’d love to see more real and fake comparisons, so contact us or in post them the comments below.